 The battle between USS Constitution and the British frigate HMS Guerriere early in the War of 1812 provided a boost for American morale at a time when many opposed the war itself.
-The battering, capture, and burning of the British warship was celebrated at the time, and it has become one of the legendary battles in American naval history.
+The battering, capture, and burning of the British warship on August 19, 1812 was celebrated at the time, and it stands out as a truly legendary battles in American naval history.

 Success against the Guerriere led to the Constitution becoming known as "Old Ironsides," but the biggest factor in the victory wasn't the ship's sturdy construction.